 Know your rights so you’re never caught off-guard during a job interview.

 There are certain questions that are off-limits during an interview.
 However, it’s not uncommon for an inexperienced interviewer to sneak in a question or two that are considered inappropriate or in some cases, against the law.
-As a job seeker, it’s important to not only prepare for the questions recruiters should ask you, but to also be ready to dodge questions that do not warrant an answer and avoid interview keywords that could hurt your chances of getting hired.
+As a job seeker, it’s important to not only prepare for the behavioral interview questions recruiters should ask you, but to also be ready to dodge questions that do not warrant an answer and avoid interview keywords that could hurt your chances of getting hired.

 How old are you?